Nonsense12345/Replace/README.md

 >node test.js

-make sure input.txt, data.txt test.js files are in the same folder
+Make sure input.txt, data.txt test.js files are in the same folder

 Replace multiple elements in text with nodejs